USS Insurgent

-L'Insurgente was a 40-gun Sémillante-class frigate of the French Navy, launched in 1793.
+Insurgente was a 40-gun Sémillante-class frigate of the French Navy, launched in 1793.
 During the Quasi War with the United States, the United States Navy frigate USS Constellation, with Captain Thomas Truxtun in command, captured her off the island of Nevis.
 After her capture she served in the United States Navy as USS Insurgent, patrolling the waters in the West Indies.
 In September 1800 she was caught up in a severe storm and was presumed lost at sea.

-French frigate L'Insurgente
+French service

-L'Insurgente was built by Pierre-Joseph Pénétreau at Lorient and launched on 27 April 1793.
+Insurgente was built by Pierre-Joseph Pénétreau at Lorient and launched on 27 April 1793.

-In January or February 1794, L'Insurgente captured Ann off Cape Clear Island as Ann was sailing from Newfoundland to Bristol.
-L'Insurgente put a prize crew aboard Ann, but left her mate and three other men on board.
+In January or February 1794, Insurgente captured Ann off Cape Clear Island as Ann was sailing from Newfoundland to Bristol.
+Insurgente put a prize crew aboard Ann, but left her mate and three other men on board.
 When Ann was in sight of the French coast, the British sailors succeeded in recapturing her from the prize crew; the British then took Ann into Vigo.